 Tina Sophie Müller Dipl.
 Ing.
 (FH) (Germany), ARB

 Tina finished her Diploma in Architecture at the Fachhochschule Darmstadt, Germany in 1994.
-After her studies she worked for well established practice Braun Schlockermann and Koehler, Frankfurt, Germany, for three years.
-Tina moved to London in 1997, where she worked for David Chipperfield Architects until 2001.
-She then joined Jason Good Architecture, before moving on to Stanton Williams and Squire & Partner.
-Tina joined AY Architects in 2010.
-She was involved in the tender and construction phase of Montpelier Community Nursery, Kentish Town, London, which received several prestigious awards, including the Steven Lawrence Price 2013, RIBA National Award 2013 and RIBA London Regional Award 2013.
+After her studies, she worked for the well-established practice, Braun Schlockermann and Koehler.
+Tina moved to London in 1997, where she has worked for David Chipperfield Architects, Jason Good Architecture, Stanton Williams and Squire & Partners.
+Tina joined AY Architects in 2010 where she was involved in the tender and construction phase of Montpelier Community Nursery, Kentish Town, London, which received several prestigious awards, including the Steven Lawrence Price 2013, RIBA National Award 2013 and RIBA London Regional Award 2013.
 Tina joined Amos Goldreich Architecture in 2012.

 Amos Goldreich Architecture is affiliated with the following organisations: